Glamour Books Maria Shriver, Marissa Mayer, Lena Dunham and Issa Rae For First-Ever Women of the Year Live Summit

 The magazine has announced that its upcoming Women of the Year event is moving from New York to Los Angeles, where it will be expanded to include a full day of summit-style live programming to precede its annual glitzy awards ceremony.
 And a slew of big names have already confirmed their attendance and participation, joining host Cindi Leive, the mag's veteran editor-in-chief.

 Scheduled for Nov.
-14 at NeueHouse Hollywood, Glamour will host summit speakers and panelists including Maria Shriver, Yahoo's Marissa Mayer, Girls creator Lena Dunham, Insecure star Issa Rae, designer Rebecca Minkoff, fencer Ibtihaj Muhammad, soccer star Alex Morgan, volleyball superstar Kerri Walsh Jennings, Instagram's Eva Chen, Bumble founder Whitney Wolfe, writer Maureen Dowd, activist Jaha Dukureh, singer Tinashe, and others yet to be announced.
+14 at NeueHouse Hollywood, Glamour will host summit speakers and panelists including Maria Shriver, Yahoo's Marissa Mayer, Girls creator Lena Dunham, Insecure star Issa Rae, designer Rebecca Minkoff, fencer Ibtihaj Muhammad, soccer star Alex Morgan, volleyball superstar Kerri Walsh Jennings, Instagram's Eva Chen, Bumble founder Whitney Wolfe, writer Maureen Dowd, activist Jaha Dukureh, singer Tinashe, and others to be announced.
 Described as an "immersive experience," the day will showcase conversations, storytelling, performances and unscripted dialogues between these "trailblazing women."

 Leive took time out of her busy summit-planning and magazine-editing schedule to chat with Pret-a-Reporter about what West Coasters should expect from the mag's major move.

-Big changes this year for Glamour's Women of the Year brand.
+There are big changes this year for Glamour's Women of the Year brand.
 First, let’s talk about the Women of the Year Summit, the first outing for a day of live programming.
 Why expand this year?
 And what is your strategy for the programming?

 We’ve been itching to do this for years.
 The awards were and are wonderful, but they weren’t enough.
 Every year, we would honor these spectacular women, and then you’d get to hear from them for exactly four minutes onstage at our gala — not to mention the fact that the audience was filled with past winners and other women with important stories to tell.
 We wanted women — and most especially young women — to be able to hear more, to engage in direct conversations with our winners and past winners.
 Our strategy for the programming — beyond the table stakes, that it be interesting and topical for 2016 — is that each woman attending should walk out with usable information to make her own life better.
 That might be a strategy for negotiating your salary; or a confidence secret; or a new way of thinking about your own story.
 But it’ll be personal in a way we haven’t been able to be before.

 It was time for a change!
-And there’s so much going on for women on the West Coast right now, between all the activism around women’s leadership in Hollywood, and all the efforts of women in Silicon Valley to make that a fairer playing field.
+And there’s so much going on for women on the West Coast right now, between all the activism around women’s leadership in Hollywood and all the efforts of women in Silicon Valley to make that a fairer playing field.
 Plus, as a brand we’re more and more active on the West Coast these days.
 So many of our relationships were here.
 We wanted to bring our flagship event here and see what happened.

 In your experience, how do Glamour events differ in New York vs. Los Angeles?
 Also, do you have any L.A. favorites — places to stay, eat or play?
 Or is it all work when you’re here?